U.S. DEPARTMENT OF THE INTERIOR

 BUREAU OF LAND MANAGEMENT NEWS RELEASE

-BLM Seeks Public Input on ATV Trail Proposal in San Juan County
+BLM Seeks Public Input on Environmental Analysis for

-For additional information, please contact Brian Quigley at (435)587-1500.
+For further project-specific information, please contact Cindy Ledbetter at (435)743-3127.
 Persons who use a telecommunications device for the deaf (TDD) may call the Federal Information Relay Service (FIRS) at 1-800-877-8339 to leave a message or question for the above individual.
 The FIRS is available 24 hours a day, seven days a week.
 Replies are provided during normal business hours.

 Follow us on Twitter @BLMUtah